MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 ## Make the custom permissions options unavailable to users

 > [!IMPORTANT]
-> Do not use this option if you have labels that are configured for user defined permissions for Word, Excel, PowerPoint, and File Explorer.
+> Unless you use the current preview version of the client, do not use this option if you have labels that are configured for user defined permissions for Word, Excel, PowerPoint, and File Explorer.
 If you do, when the label is applied, users are not prompted to configure the custom permissions.
 The result is that the document is labeled but it is not protected as you intended.

 This configuration uses an [advanced client setting](#how-to-configure-advanced-client-configuration-settings-in-the-portal) that you must configure in the Azure portal.